To my dear clients-turned-friends:

-Because I can’t bring myself to completely say goodbye to photographing your precious children forever, I’m taking appointments ONLY on Tuesdays & Thursdays at 10am.
-Perhaps during school breaks in the summer and over the holidays, I can do an occasional Saturday session for previous clients only.
+Because I can’t bring myself to completely say goodbye to photographing your precious children forever, I’m taking appointments ONLY on Mondays, Wednesdays & Fridays at 10 am.
 Other than those times, I’m completely unavailable at least for this year.

 I know this will make it impossible for some of you to continue working with me, and I’ll miss you all so very much.
 It feels like saying goodbye to very dear friends, and I’m so sad for that.
 I hope you will stay in touch.